grumpyjames/slippymap/rewriting_slippy_map_part_five.md

 ~~~~

 `App.map lift tiles` is helping us convert `LazyTiles`'s `ImageLoaded`
 type into our own `Msg` type.

+We quietly added `zoom` as a parameter to Tiler.Tile somewhere in this
+change; we're going to need it later, and having it hardcoded deep
+down in the image url factory was making the author unhappy.

-In two helper functions we can see the
+In two helper functions we can see the calculations we outlined
-calculations we outlined earlier:
+earlier:

 ~~~~ {.haskell}
 calculateTileCount : Int -> (Int, Int) -> (Int, Int)